TritonDataCenter/java-manta/README.md

 *Note* that any algorithm that supports authenticated encryption will honor the `manta.encryption_auth_mode` setting.

 *Note* that any non-authenticated encryption algorithm will have an HMAC generated.

+*Note* [IV attacks](https://en.wikipedia.org/wiki/Initialization_vector) are feasible when the same key is reused to encrypt 6 million+ objects.

 ## Subuser Difficulties